 Riverside & Great Northern RailwayWisconsin Dells

 The Riverside & Great Northern Railway is a 15" gauge railway and living museum located in Wisconsin Dells.
-Our train travels on a 1-1/2 mile historic railroad right-of-way dating back to 1857 that goes through scenic canyons and majestic rock cuts beside the Dells of the Wisconsin River.
+The train travels on a 1-1/2 mile historic railroad right-of-way dating back to 1857 that goes through scenic canyons and majestic rock cuts beside the Dells of the Wisconsin River.
 As an educational preservation society, staff will talk about the way a steam locomotive works and involve students in turning the locomotive on the turntable.
 Tours of the shops are available.
 After the train trip, there is a picnic area for snacks or lunch.
 Group rates are $2 off the regular ticket prices.

 H.H.
 Bennett StudioWisconsin Dells